keshav1441/Foundrly/README.md

 1. **Swipe right on an idea** → Send a request message to the idea creator
 2. **Idea creator reviews and accepts** → Match is created

-This adds intentionality: you explain *why* you're interested, and creators choose who to work with.
+This adds intentionality: you explain _why_ you're interested, and creators choose who to work with.
 It mirrors real co-founder dynamics—it's not just about mutual interest, but about having a conversation first.

 Additional innovations include:

 - **AI-powered idea generation** using Google Gemini to create and refine startup ideas
+- **AI Roast & Pitch It Badly**: Interactive features that use AI to roast ideas or rewrite them in cursed pitch styles, adding humor and engagement
 - **Idea-centric matching**: Conversations are organized by idea, so multiple conversations with the same person about different ideas are clearly separated
 - **Real-time notifications** for requests and messages, keeping users engaged

 ### The Design Philosophy

 #### Netflix-Inspired Dark Theme

 The entire UI embraces a dark, cinematic aesthetic with red accents, glassmorphism effects, and smooth transitions.
 This creates a premium feel and reduces eye strain during long sessions.

 #### Tinder-Style Swipe Mechanics

 The swipe interface uses Framer Motion for smooth, natural gestures.
 Cards respond intuitively to drag, with visual feedback for left/right actions.

 #### Boat-Style Logo

 The logo is minimalist and bold—clean lines, strong presence, easy to recognize at any size.

 ### How We Built It